WorkplaceX/workplacex.github.io/README.md

 # Website

+This repo migrated to the new version: https://github.com/WorkplaceX/ApplicationDoc

 Source code for Website: https://workplacex.org/.
 It's hosted as GitHub page (https://pages.github.com/).
 GitHub pages are generated with static site generator jekyll (https://jekyllrb.com/).

 Clone Website https://workplacex.org/ source code and serve it locally to modify like this: